Package 'primarycensored'

 Value

-Vector of primary event censored CDFs
+Vector of computed primary event censored CDFs

 See Also